zym9863/nettopo-3d/README.md

 - **Interactive 3D Visualization**: View network topologies in a fully interactive 3D environment
 - **Multiple Device Types**: Create routers, switches, and PCs with detailed 3D models
 - **Device Connections**: Easily connect network devices with visual links
+- **Node Information Display**: Click on any device to view detailed information including name, IP address, status, and connections
 - **Sample Topology**: Load a pre-configured sample topology for demonstration
 - **Custom Naming**: Name your devices for better organization
 - **Selection & Highlighting**: Select devices to highlight them for connection or inspection